Getting Started

 This will bring up the Default Dialler request.
 The application requires ‘default phone app’ permissions in order to be able to make and receive calls and access contacts.

 You can select ‘Cancel’ if you like, and you will be able to review Elder Dialler look and feel, but any calling and contacts functionality will be disabled due to lack of permissions.
-All calls will continue to use the basic default dialler and contacts app that comes bundled with the phone.
+All calls will continue to use the Basic default dialler and the Contacts app that comes bundled with the phone.

 Please select the ‘Set as default’ text to enable Elder Dialler to work fully.